elenderg/PAL-1000/instruções de compilação.md

 `/timer/total/1641/`

-See you next time!`
+See you next time!

 This is the big one.
-Let's take a moment to review.`
+Let's take a moment to review.

-At this point, the compiler has cataloged the vocabulary` and grammar` that the programmer wants to use (as defined by the types`, the global variables`, the literals`, and the routine headers` that the Compiler found in his source).
-For quick and easy access, the Type Index has an entry pointing to each type` definition, the Global Index has an entry pointing to each global variable` definition, and the Literal Index has an entry pointing to the definition of each literal`.
-The Routine Index is a little more robust, and has multiple entries for each routine header, `one monikette at a time, from left-to-right.
-For example, this routine...`
+At this point, the compiler has cataloged the vocabulary and grammar that the programmer wants to use (as defined by the types, the global variables, the literals, and the routine headers that the Compiler found in his source).
+For quick and easy access, the Type Index has an entry pointing to each type definition, the Global Index has an entry pointing to each global variable definition, and the Literal Index has an entry pointing to the definition of each literal.
+The Routine Index is a little more robust, and has multiple entries for each routine header, one monikette at a time, from left-to-right.
+For example, this routine...

-`To add a number to another number:
+`To add a number to another number:`

 ...is cataloged in the Routine Index like so: